-SEMINARS: On Fridays, the class will be divided into two sections to discuss documents and articles.
-The Seminar Readings List is appended to this outline and the links are available through the History 120 D2L site.
+On Thursdays, the class will be divided into two sections to discuss documents and articles.
+The Seminar Readings List is appended to this outline and will be posted to the instructor's website.
 Seminar participation will make up 15% of the grade for this course.
 Seminars require your interaction with the group; they cannot be "made up".
-Therefore, if you miss more than (3) three seminars, you will forfeit the entire 15 percent participation mark.
+Therefore, if you miss more than (3) three seminars, you will forfeit the 15% participation mark.

-Students will be assessed on their oral contribution and their understanding of the arguments presented by the authors.
-Complete the assigned seminar readings plus the textbook chapter pertinent to the topic and come to seminar prepared to contribute to the discussion.
+Students must complete the assigned seminar readings plus the textbook chapter pertinent to the topic and come to seminar prepared to contribute to the discussion.
 Focus questions have been attached to each topic.
 Answering those questions will help you analyze the material.
-In order to understand the authors' arguments, be prepared to answer the following questions.
-Who created the source, and why?
-What are the author's likely biases and assumptions?
-Who was the source's intended audience?
-How does each source connect with the others?
+Students will be assessed on their oral contribution and their understanding of the arguments presented by the authors.

-In order to facilitate discussion, bring at least one question to ask other members of the seminar group.
+In order to facilitate discussion, students will bring at least one question to ask other members of the seminar group.
 Questions should be "big picture" questions which draw the documents together or focus on problems with interpretations of historical data.
 For example, two authors might disagree on a process or event.
 Your question would point out this inconsistency and focus attention on why that might be so.
 A question might also pull together the common theme of the seminar readings and ask how each author deals with the theme and why s/he interprets the evidence as s/he does.